-- 1. Stop charging and disconnect any EV. - Remove the front cover of the charging unit, refer to 4.12.16 To mount the front cover of the charging unit, page 43. - Do a long press, approximately 20 seconds, on the test button (T) with the designation "T".
+- 1. Stop charging and disconnect any EV. - 2.
+Remove the front cover of the charging unit. - Do a long press, approximately 20 seconds, on the test button (T) with the designation "T".
 Use a pen or similar.
 When pressing the button, the circuit breaker will trip.
-The indication turns into a blinking red light.
+The indication turns a blinking red.

-- 4. After the light goes off, release the button and the circuit breaker can be closed. - 5.
+- 4. After the light goes off, release the button and the circuit breaker can be re closed.
+Refer to 5.5 To do a reset after a minor ground fault, page 73. - 5.
 Wait for the device to restart and the light to turn green.

-6.4 TO DO AN EARTH FAULT TEST
+5.4 TO DO AN EARTH FAULT TEST

-Do an earth fault test 2 times/year.
+Do an earth fault test regularly, it is recommended to do twice per year.

-- Remove the front cover of the charging station, refer to 4.12.16 To mount the front cover of the charging unit, page 43. - Do a short press (maximum 1 second) on the test button (T) with the designation "T".
+- 1. Remove the front cover of the charging station. - Do a short press (max.
+1 second) on the test button (T) with the designation "T".
 Use a pen or similar.

-When the test button is pressed, the circuit breaker trips After 15 seconds the indication light becomes a blinking red.
+When the test button is pressed, the indication light becomes blinking red and the circuit breaker trips.

-- 3. Unplug the electric vehicle (EV). - If the charging station still indicates red, the circuit breaker needs to be reset.
+- 3. Unplug the electric vehicle (EV). - 4.
+If the charging station still indicates red, the circuit breaker needs to be reset.
 Open the front cover of the charging station. - 5.
 Lift the switch arm up to reset the circuit breaker.